rmylonas/MetaDB/README.md

 MetaDB
 ======
-MetaDB is an open-source web application for metadata management and data processing of metabolomics data.
-It is based on [ISA tab](http://www.isa-tools.org/) as the input format.
+MetaDB is an open-source web application for Metabolomics metadata management and data processing.
+It is based on [ISA tab](http://www.isa-tools.org/) as metadata input format.
 The analysis of untargeted data is done using the R package [MetaMS](https://github.com/rwehrens/metaMS).
-This software is a project from Fondazione Edmund Mach.
+This software is a project of Fondazione Edmund Mach.

 ## Prerequisites
-Following software has to be installed for proper functioning (other software versions may work, but were not tested):
+The following software are needed for proper functioning (MetaDB may also work with other software versions, but was not tested):
 * Java 1.7
 * Tomcat 6
 * MySQL 5.5